-The other parameter in regards of the shape of the container is the container diameter.
-When using the same substrate and containers of the same height, but with different diameters, the air porosity and percentage of water content is going to be similar between the containers, regardless of it diameter (Figure 3).
+The diameter of the container is also a parameter to consider, but its impact is less important.
+When using the same substrate and containers of the same height, but with different diameters, the air porosity and percentage of water content is going to be similar between the containers, regardless of diameters (Figure 2).

 Time of Year

 Although the time of year does not influence the air porosity of a substrate, plants are less tolerant of substrates with low air porosity when used during the winter months comparatively to late spring through early fall.
 The use of different substrate particle sizes during the year is very important and more so when the irrigation system is not efficient.